 |Requires extra PCB space for supporting components||No||No||For crystal & DC/DC||For crystal & antenna||18 mm min antenna keep out||For crystal||For crystal & DC/DC|

 |Builtin low power crystal||Yes||Yes||No||No||Yes||No||No|

 |Hand-assembly prototyping||Easy pads - edge only||Difficult bottom pads||Intermediate bottom pads||Difficult bottom pads||Very difficult LGA pads||Difficult bottom pads||Very difficult LGA pads|

-Crowd Supply will be shipping all orders from their warehouse in Portland, Oregon.
+Crowd Supply will be shipping all orders from their warehouse in Mansfield, Texas.
 For more information on shipping and fulfillment logistics, see The Crowd Supply Guide.
 You can see the status of your order by logging in to your Crowd Supply account.